Abreu Advogados

 Compensations paid to employees (directors are excluded from this regime) are only subject to taxation in the amount exceeding the average amount of regular remuneration considered as salary subject to taxation, earned in the last 12 months prior to termination, multiplied by the number of years or fraction of seniority or performance of functions.

-However, if in the following 24 months, a new professional or business relationship is executed, directly or indirectly, between the same parties or related parties (for instance with family of the employee or with a parent company of the employer), tax will apply to the total amount received.
+However if in the following 24 months, a new professional or business relationship is executed, directly or indirectly, between the same parties or related parties (for instance with family of the employee or with a parent company of the employer), tax will apply to the total amount received.
 Severance payments are subject to social security contributions in the same terms as provided in the tax provisions referred to herein.

 Allowances Payable To Employees After Termination

-• Greater than two and half times the Indexation Mechanism for Social Supports (IAS, €1.097.03 for 2021), nor lower than one IAS (€438.81 for 2021);
+• Greater than two (2) and half times the Indexation Mechanism for Social Supports (IAS, €1.201.08 for 2023), nor lower than one IAS (€480.43 for 2023);

-• Greater than 75% of the net value of the remuneration used as reference, without prejudice of a minimum guaranteed subsidy equal to one IAS or the net value of the remuneration used as reference if the remuneration is lower than one IAS;
+• Greater than 75% of the net value of the remuneration used as reference, without prejudice of a minimum guaranteed subsidy equal to one IAS or the net value of the remuneration used as reference if the remuneration is lower than one IAS; and

 • Greater that the disability pension in case of a disability ex-pensioner.